 In the event of an emerging or re-emerging epidemic in France or worldwide, our agency can activate a facilitation and watch procedure for a rapid response to health crises.

-While our agency plays a central support role in preparing responses to future infectious threats, it also plays a particular role in the French and international scientific landscape in the response to epidemic crises that fall within its remit: it acts as a key player, inter-institutional leader and research accelerator.
-We use a multimodal system with three levels of response according to the severity of progressive response levels.
+While our agency plays a central supportive role in the preparedness for future infectious threats, it also plays a particular role in the French and international scientific landscapes in the event of epidemic crises: it acts as a key player, inter-institutional leader and research accelerator.
+We use a multimodal system with three levels of response depending on the specificities of the emergence.

 Status: discontinued since May 2023 – level 2